 Fresh Hub's Impact

 Show off your projects, features, or clients in this section.

 We collect excess food from places including Trader Joes, Slow Dough, and Bread Man with the help of Second Servings that otherwise would have been thrown away.

-Since 2018, across our eighteen market events and three Youth Service Day projects, we have collected distributed over 11,800 pounds of food.
+Since 2018, across our twenty three market events and three Youth Service Day projects, we have collected distributed over 15,200 pounds of food.
 Our donations range from fresh fruits and vegetables to baked goods to packaged meats.

 Eliminate Food Deserts

 We distribute food to multi-service centers in neighborhood that qualify as food deserts.
 (Food Deserts = areas that lack Grocery Stores with Healthy Food Options)

 Currently, we have expanded to four locations: the Sunnyside Multi-service Center, the Kashmere Multi-service Center, The Acres Homes Multi-service Center, and the Redford Apartments.
 In total we helped deliver food to nearly 1900 Houstonians!